New Accessibility Act: Key Changes for E-shops and Digital Services

 Why is accessibility important?

-According to statistics from 2020, there are more than 337,000 people with disabilities in Slovakia.
-Worldwide, this number exceeds one billion people, and it is growing with the aging population in the EU.
+According to 2020 statistics, there are more than 337,000 people with disabilities in Slovakia.
+Worldwide, there are over a billion people, and this number is growing with the aging population in the EU.
 Accessible web and digital services allow these people to function better in the modern world and access services that many of us take for granted.

 The new accessibility law is a key step towards making digital services more accessible to everyone.
 For online service providers, this means the need to adapt their websites and applications to meet the set accessibility standards.
 For companies providing digital services, it is not only a legal obligation but also an opportunity to show that they consider the needs of a wide range of users, including those with disabilities.